kschweig/OfflineRL/index.md

 $$TQ(\mathcal{D}) := \frac{\bar g(\mathcal{D}) - \bar g(\mathcal{D}_{\text{min}})} {\bar g(\mathcal{D}_{\text{max}}) - \bar g(\mathcal{D}_{\text{min}})}$$

-In our experimental setup, the minimum return was those of a random policy and the maximum return those of an expert policy trained in the usual online RL setting.
+In our experimental setup, the minimum return was chosen to be represented by the random policy and the maximum return by an expert policy trained in the usual online RL setting.

 ### Measure of Exploration